"Setting the Standards for the IT Industry"

 MODERN HARDWARE UPGRADES

-HARD DISK / DISK DRIVE ALTERNATIVES
+HARD DISK DRIVE ALTERNATIVES

 - XT-IDE Rev 4.1, ISA (BlueLava)